ClusterHQ/powerstrip/README.rst

 Try it out
 ----------

-Powerstrip ships as a Docker image, and plugins can be any HTTP endpoint, including other linked Docker containers.
+Powerstrip ships as a Docker image, and hooks can be any HTTP endpoint, including other linked Docker containers.

-`Slowreq <https://github.com/clusterhq/powerstrip-slowreq>`_ is a trivial Powerstrip plugin (container) which adds a 1 second delay to all create commands.
+`Slowreq <https://github.com/clusterhq/powerstrip-slowreq>`_ is a trivial Powerstrip hook (container) which adds a 1 second delay to all create commands.

 Try it out like this:

 .. code:: sh

     $ mkdir ~/powerstrip-demo
-    $ cat > ~/powerstrip-demo/plugins.yml <<EOF
+    $ cat > ~/powerstrip-demo/hooks.yml <<EOF
     endpoints:
       "/*/containers/create":
         pre: [slowreq]
-    plugins:
+    hooks:
       slowreq: http://slowreq/v1/extension
     EOF